L-Kasu/Personalized-Search-Engine/README.md

 ## License
 pending
-(GNU GPL v3 under consideration, but not applied yet)
+(GNU LGPL under consideration, but not applied yet)